Networking & Security

 - A properly designed multitenant cloud service database

-Recent research has found that unauthorised shadow IT spending now accounts for a quarter of IT budgets as spending becomes increasingly dispersed throughout organisations.
+Research suggests that unauthorised shadow IT spending now accounts for a quarter of IT budgets as spending becomes increasingly dispersed throughout organisations.
 A BT survey discovered that almost 75% of CIOs are concerned about security and as a result, security spends have increased with the average yearly cost reaching £160,849 more.

 At Autodata, we work with you to identify the use of shadow IT with a view to eliminating or incorporating in a more formal fashion so that security can be tightened and the spend reduced.